PDF Cover

 Challenge: Development of pest resistance and competition from alternative pest control solutions reduce demand

-Another key restraint affecting the malathion market is the growing development of resistance in pest populations and the rise of alternative, eco‑friendly pest management options.
-Continued reliance on malathion in agricultural and public health sectors has led some pest species to develop tolerance, reducing the insecticide’s effectiveness and prompting users to apply higher doses or seek other products, which increases costs and complicates pest control strategies.
+Another key restraint affecting the Malathion market is the growing development of resistance in pest populations and the rise of alternative, eco‑friendly pest management options.
+Continued reliance on Malathion in agricultural and public health sectors has led some pest species to develop tolerance, reducing the insecticide’s effectiveness and prompting users to apply higher doses or seek other products, which increases costs and complicates pest control strategies.
 Additionally, the expanding adoption of biopesticides, integrated pest management practices, and newer chemical formulations with lower environmental impact is diverting demand away from traditional organophosphate insecticides.
 This trend particularly influences revenue in agricultural markets where sustainability and organic practices, including natural biopesticide solutions, are gaining traction among growers and consumers.

 Supply Chain Landscape